caffe-cappuccino/Image-Colorization/README.md

 * 🐍 Python
 * 📒 Jupyter Notebook
 * 🔢 NumPy, OpenCV
-* 🧠 TensorFlow / PyTorch
+* 🧠 Reinforcement Learning agent (custom / TF / PyTorch)
 * 📊 Matplotlib

 ---

 ## 🤝 Contributing

-💡 Have improvements in mind?
+💡 Have ideas to make this project cooler?
-Fork → Experiment → Pull Request.
+Fork → experiment → PR ✨
-Collab makes AI projects better ✨
+Every contribution adds a lil’ more magic 💖

 ---

 ## 📜 License

-MIT — free to use, remix & share 🌸
+MIT — free to use, share, and remix 🌸

 ---

-👩‍💻 *Girl-coded with vision, colors, and coffee ☕.*
+👩‍💻 *Girl-coded with vision, RL, colors, and coffee ☕.*